Baronscourt: History

+Most of the Ó Néill dynasty had their lands confiscated by the English Crown in the early seventeenth century, shortly after the end of the Nine Years' War.
+Some of the confiscated Ó Néill lands in the Barony of Strabane Lower in West Ulster were then handed over by the Crown, around 1610 or 1611, to Sir George Hamilton, a Lowland Scots 'Planter' from Renfrewshire, at the very start of the Plantation of Ulster.
+Sir George, a Catholic and a younger brother of the 1st Earl of Abercorn, proceeded to have Derrywoone Castle built on these lands as his chief residence.
+Derrywoone Castle, now ruined, is a Lowland Scots-style castle and 'bawn' which was probably built between 1619 and 1622.
+The castle and its surrounding village were built just to the east of Lough Catherine and a short distance to the north-east of the later Baronscourt.
+Nothing now remains above ground of Derrywoone village.

-The Baronscourt is the great house in Ireland of the earls and later marquesses and dukes of Abercorn.
-It was called Baronscourt because in the Irish Peerage the Abercorns are the Barons Hamilton of Strabane.
-The house is surrounded by the Baronscourt estate.
-The first house on this site was built by the architect William Chambers in 1742.
-However it was rebuilt and modified at many occasions.
-Notably it was rebuilt between 1779 and 1781 by James Hamilton, the 8th Earl of Abercorn.
+The first 'Baron's Court' or Baronscourt to be built for the Hamilton dynasty was designed by the architect William Chambers in 1742.
+However, it was rebuilt and modified on many occasions.
+Notably, it was largely rebuilt between 1779 and 1781 for the 8th Earl of Abercorn.
 The house is a neo-classical mansion surrounded by ornate Italian-style gardens, and woodland.
 The estate also features an 18-hole golf course which celebrated its centenary in 2014.

 The traditional burial place of the Dukes of Abercorn and their families is the graveyard at Baronscourt Parish Church.

-Baronscourt was originally designed by George Steuart in 1778, and it was built 1779–1782.
+The current Baronscourt was originally designed by George Steuart in 1778, and it was built 1779–1782.